JackOgaja/geo-dynamics/README.rst

 ================

-- This repository contains standalone codes and scripts written in: python, matlab, NCL, shell-scripts, C and fortran for data processing and visualization.
+- This repository contains standalone codes and scripts written in: python, matlab, NCL, shell-scripts, C and Fortran for data processing and visualization.
 - The individual codes and scripts are internally documented for easy application.
 - The codes and scripts currently available are listed below: